NVIDIA/NeMo/docs/source/core/core.rst

 Save
 ~~~~

-To save a NeMo model:
+To save a NeMo model, run:

 .. code-block:: Python

     model.save_to('/path/to/model.nemo')

-Everything needed to use the trained model will be packaged and saved in the ``.nemo`` file.
+Everything needed to use the trained model is packaged and saved in the ``.nemo`` file.
+For example, in the NLP domain, ``.nemo`` files
-For example, in the NLP domain, ``.nemo`` files will include necessary tokenizer models and/or vocabulary files, etc.
+include the necessary tokenizer models and/or vocabulary files, etc.

-.. note:: .nemo files are simply archives like any other .tar file.
+.. note:: A ``.nemo`` file is simply an archive like any other ``.tar`` file.

 Restore
 ~~~~~~~

-To restore a NeMo model:
+To restore a NeMo model, run:

 .. code-block:: Python

     model.restore_from('/path/to/model.nemo')

-When using the PyTorch Lightning Trainer, PyTorch Lightning checkpoint are created.
-These are mainly used within NeMo to autoresume training.
+When using the PyTorch Lightning Trainer, a PyTorch Lightning checkpoint is created.
+These are mainly used within NeMo to auto-resume training.
 Since NeMo models are ``LightningModules``, the PyTorch Lightning method ``load_from_checkpoint`` is available.
+Note that
-Note that ``load_from_checkpoint`` won't necessarily work out of the box for all models as some models require more artifacts than just the checkpoint to be restored.
-For these models, the user will have to override ``load_from_checkpoint`` if they wish to use it.
+``load_from_checkpoint`` won't necessarily work out-of-the-box for all models as some models require more artifacts than just the checkpoint to be restored.
+For these models, the user will have to override ``load_from_checkpoint`` if they want to use it.

 It's highly recommended to use ``restore_from`` to load NeMo models.

 Experiment Manager
 ==================

 NeMo's Experiment Manager leverages PyTorch Lightning for model checkpointing, TensorBoard Logging, and Weights and Biases logging.
+The
-The Experiment Manager is included by default in all NeMo example scripts.
+Experiment Manager is included by default in all NeMo example scripts.

 To use the experiment manager simply call :class:`~nemo.utils.exp_manager.exp_manager` and pass in the PyTorch Lightning ``Trainer``.